 Important!
 Submit your time slip on time.

-To be in compliance with the Arizona Uniform System of Financial Records (USFR), the business office is no longer able to issue a manual check to an employee who did not get paid.
+To be in compliance with the Arizona Uniform System of Financial Records (USFR), the business office cannot issue a manual check to an employee who did not get paid.
 What that means for employees is if you do not turn in your time slip, signed contract, or signed agreement by the due date, you will not be paid until the following pay period.
 Supervisors, please make sure that your employees are fully aware of this change and be sure you have made arrangements with your employees for times you are out of the office.

-Are you aware that your pay stub is one of the most important documents you receive from PUSD?
+Your pay stub is one of the most important documents you receive from PUSD.

 - Address and Social Security number are correct.